mgeeky/CustomXMLPart/README.md

 ## What it does?

-The code simply displays a message box with a text extracted from a part.
+The document provided simply displays a message box with a text extracted from a part.

 ---